Jawwad S. Khawaja

 Jawwad Sajjad Khawaja (born 10 September 1950), known commonly as Jawwad S. Khawaja, is a Pakistani jurist, and former professor of law at the Lahore University of Management Sciences, who served as the 23rd Chief Justice of Pakistan.
 He was nominated for the position by Prime Minister Nawaz Sharif on 17 August 2015, and approved to take office by President Mamnoon Hussain on the same day.

 Early life and education

-Jawwad S. Khawaja was born in Wazirabad, Punjab, to Kashmiri parents who had immigrated to Punjab from Jammu and Kashmir (union territory), a region now a part of India.
+Khawaja was born in Wazirabad, Punjab, to Kashmiri parents who had immigrated to Punjab from Jammu and Kashmir, a region now administered by India.
 He is the youngest of five siblings and grew up with two older brothers and sisters.
 Khawaja received his early education from the Mission High School in Wazirabad as well as Lawrence College Ghora Gali near Murree, and matriculated from Aitchison College and Forman Christian College University, both in Lahore.
-He eventually went on to get his LLB from the Law College at Punjab University and his LLM from the University of California, Berkeley.
+He eventually received his LLB from Punjab University Law College and his LLM from the University of California, Berkeley.